tchristenson/Youtube-Capstone/README.md

 * [Wireframes](https://github.com/tchristenson/Youtube-Capstone/wiki/YouTube-Wireframes-(combined))

 ### How to start the project locally:
-1. Clone the project repo into the desired location on your machine
+1. Clone the project repo into the desired location on your machine (https://github.com/tchristenson/Youtube-Capstone)
-2. Create a **.env** file based on the example with proper settings for your development environment
+2. Create a **.env** file based on the example with proper settings for your development environment.
+Review the *aws-s3-uploads-flask.md* file to set up your own AWS bucket and user
 3. cd into the react-app directory and run the command below to install all dependencies
       ```bash
       npm install